RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control: METHOD

 In practice, the integral is approximated by quadrature.
 Following \cite{mueller2022siggraph:instantngp}, the neural radiance field function $f(\cdot)=\textbf{\text{MLP}}(\textbf{\text{enc}}(\cdot))$ is composed of a multi-scale grid feature encoder $\textbf{\text{enc}}$ and a multilayer perceptron (\textbf{MLP}). $f$ is optimized per-scene by minimizing the $L_2$ loss between volume rendering and the corresponding pixel value obtained from RGB images, i.e., by minimizing

 Here, $\hat c$ is the predicted integral RGB value along the ray; $\bar{c}$ is the true observation from the RGB image at the pixel location through which the ray $r$ travels; and $R$ is the total ray set for training.
 Once trained, we can query the density values on a dense grid of point locations.
-This permits to use a Marching Cubes~\cite{lorensen1987siggraph:marchcube} to extract the polygonal mesh of an isosurface from the 3D discrete density field $\sigma$, where the isovalue is set to 2.5 for solid surfaces (following~\cite{mueller2022siggraph:instantngp}).
+This permits the use of Marching Cubes~\cite{lorensen1987siggraph:marchcube} to extract a polygonal mesh capturing an isosurface from the density field~\cite{mueller2022siggraph:instantngp}.
+A bounding volume hierarchy is created from the mesh, which is then queried for signed distance values.